ubcchemecar/beginners-tutorial/tutorial-github.md

 5. Type a title of your choice and the green button again
 6. Scroll down and click the green 'Merge Pull Request' button and 'Confirm Merge'

+**Note: ** If you do not see a 'Switching the Base' link, select your repository as the base fork (base fork means the repository you'd like to merge changes into) and ubcchemecar/beginners-tutorial as the main for (main fork means the repository you want to compare with, in this case, the upstream repository).

 Your fork will now be synced with the upstream repository.

 # 3. Make Modifications in Your Repository